zrmacc/MCC/README.md

     ## 3   1    5      1
     ## 4   1    5      2

-By contrast, the following data indicate that subject 2 had 3 events of interest, none of which was terminal:

-    ##   idx time status
-    ## 1   2    2      1
-    ## 2   2    3      1
-    ## 3   2    5      1

-Note that, by default, subject 2 is assumed to have been censored after their 3rd event of interest, as in the following:
+By contrast, subject 2 had three non-terminal events and is censored after the last by default:

     ##   idx time status
     ## 1   2    2      1